elmbridge/curriculum/Our First Full Feature.md

 Take a shot at translating the above HTML to Elm!
 Some tips if you get stuck:
   - Most `Html` functions take two arguments: a list of attributes (produced by the `Html.Attributes` and the `Html.Events` modules) followed by a list of child elements.
 In this case, our `div` has one child (the `label` element), which itself has four children!
   - To render plain text elements, use `Html.text`.
-It simply takes a string as it's argument.
+It simply takes a string as its argument.
   - Compile early and often!
 The Elm compiler will nudge you in the right direction if your syntax is off.

 If you get stuck, flag down an instructor to help you through it!
 Alternatively, you can see [a working solution here](https://github.com/elmbridge/elmoji-translator/tree/release-3-part-1).